mafintosh/fsctl/README.md

 To lock only a portion of the file, `offset` and `length` may be passed.
 A `length` of `0` will request a lock from `offset` to the end of the file.

+On macOS, BSD locks are used and so only locks on the whole file are supported.

+On Linux, open file description locks are used and require a kernel version >= 3.15.

 Note that the lock is only advisory and there is nothing stopping another process from accessing the file by simply ignoring the lock.

 Options include: